-Just like the stem stitch, the split stitch adds texture and dimension to the word or letters you're stitching, and it works for cursive or print.
-It's similar to the stem stitch, but instead of coming up underneath the side of the stitch, the needle's pushed through the center of the previous stitch, literally splitting the floss.
-This stitch gives the appearance of a plait or braid — pretty elegant if you ask me.
+Just like the stem stitch, the split stitch adds texture and dimension to letters by giving them the appearance of a plait or braid.
+The key: instead of coming up underneath the side of the stitch, the needle pushes through the center of the previous stitch, literally splitting the floss for an elegant design.

-Continue on in the same way until you complete the letter.
-You'll end up with a braided look that's beautiful and full of texture.
+Continue in the same way until you complete the letter.

-To start, bring the floss and needle up through the fabric, then bring the needle in and out catching a bit of the fabric with each stitch.
+To start, bring the floss and needle up through the fabric.
+Bring the needle in and out, catching a bit of the fabric with each stitch.

-Pull the needle through, and you'll see your dashed line.
+Pull the needle through, and you'll see your dashed line start to form.